Zeal For Wisdom

 Router(config-line)# <– Line Configuration Mode

 Most Cisco devices (including routers and switches) use a CLI (Command Line Interface) to configure the network device.
-We use Cisco Packet Tracer to design and configure a network vertualy.

 Network Configuration using Cisco Packet Tracer